tess-st/shinyBMR/README.md

   2. Import and Overview of the (Blackbox) Model
   3. Access to Interpretability provided by different tools of the [**iml**](https://github.com/christophM/iml) package

+Keep in mind that the shown pictures/graphics not necessarily belong to the same data respectively to the same BMR object as different use cases shall be visualized.

 ## Installation and starting shinyBMR

 You can install this package from github with help of the **devtools** package: